onymous-games/whisper-rpg/README.md

 # What is this?

 Twin-triad is an extensible table-top roleplaying system that focuses on storytelling and new player accessibility.
+It is built to be built upon, which means that it can easily serve as the basis for other role playing systems.

 ## About extensibility

-Often the breadth of a role-playing system encourages experienced world builders to start from scratch and build a new system for their setting.
+Often the breadth of role-playing systems encourages experienced world builders to start from scratch and build a new system for their setting.
 Creating these systems is incredibly fun but can be tedious and time consuming.

 Twin-triad meets the need of world makers to reduce tedium and allow focus on the important bits: the uniqueness and intrigue of your world.